Hassan Rouhani: Job approval

 Rouhani began his presidency in November 2013 with approval and disapproval ratings near 58% and 27% respectively, according to Information and Public Opinion Solutions LLC (iPOS) which was assessing it on a quarterly basis.
 It gradually fell to 48% and he recorded a 33% disapproval rating in May 2015.

 His job approval rose after Joint Comprehensive Plan of Action, according to a survey conducted by IranPoll for the University of Maryland's Center for International and Security Studies (CISSM), standing at 88% with a large majority (61%) expressing a "very favorable view" of him (up from 51% in July 2014) and a ±3.2 margin of sampling error.
 The poll also indicated Rouhani would have a "tough challenge" in maintaining the support due to the fact that people had high economic expectations from the deal, and it could become his Achilles' heel. iPOS recorded a 54% approval and 24% disapproval days after the deal in August 2015.
 The trend continued until February 2016, with 67% and 18% approval and disapproval ratings, marking his highest level since taking office.

+Post-presidency

+On 24 January 2024, Rouhani said that he had been excluded by the Guardian Council from its shortlist of candidates for elections to the Assembly of Experts to be held in March 2024.
+He criticized the decision, saying that "the minority that rules officially and publicly wants to reduce people’s participation in elections."

+In 2024, Rouhani criticised the reinstatement of Iran's morality police and the implementation of the "Noor plan" by law enforcement authorities.
+He expressed shock over the hijab law approved by the Guardian Council which predicted severe punishment for those violating it, saying that it "aligns neither with the Constitution, nor with justice, nor with the Qur'an and Islamic culture."